|

 榮啟期 1

-Rong Qiqi (5th c.
-BCE), through the many retellings of the story as found here, became an exemplar for living naturally and spontaneously.
+It is mainly through the many retellings of the story of the Three Pleasures of Rong Qiqi that he became an exemplar for living naturally and spontaneously.
 He thus seems to have been a role model centuries later for the Seven Sages of the Bamboo Grove.
 Illustrations often showed him together with them.

 Qin illustration 13 in Taiyin Daquanji says it is Rong Qiqi's Double Moon (雙月 Shuangye) qin.